EllenMengqiXu/WineReview/README.md

-Capstone Project： Which feature affect wine points the most?
+Feature Extraction： Which feature affect wine points the most?
 ===

 @EllenMengqiXu